 The Logitech Zone 300 connects directly over Bluetooth 5.3 and does not include a dedicated USB audio receiver in the standard consumer model.
 It preserves a USB port and supports common Windows, macOS, ChromeOS, iOS, iPadOS, and Android devices over Bluetooth.
 Native Bluetooth quality still depends on the computer’s radio, drivers, operating system, congestion, and profile support.

 Classic Bluetooth normally uses A2DP for high-quality stereo playback.
-When an app opens the headset microphone, Windows uses HFP for two-way call audio.
-Microsoft’s documentation explains that HFP provides microphone capture and mono playback at call-oriented sampling rates, while A2DP is output-only.
-That is why music can sound fuller before a meeting and narrower once the mic is active.
+When an app opens the headset microphone, Windows can use HFP for two-way call audio.
+Microsoft’s documentation explains that these profiles serve different purposes.
+This is why music may sound fuller before a meeting and narrower after the microphone becomes active.

 4. Wireless with a supplied USB dongle